marcioasm84/Projeto_Guusto/README.md

 password: admin123

-You can search for name
+You can search for name and/or country